DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 ## Installing the required python packages

-The list of anaconda commands to recreate the environment used in this project is in requirements.txt
+The list of anaconda commands to recreate the environment for this project is in requirements.txt

 ## Preparing the input images